istio/istio.io/content/en/docs/concepts/deployment-models/index.md

 is rarely distinct.
 For example, the `mysvc` in the `foo` namespace of `cluster-1` and the `mysvc` service in the `foo` namespace of `cluster-2` do not refer to the same service.
-The most common example is the scenario in Kubernetes where many teams deploy their workloads to the default namespace.
+The most common example is the scenario in Kubernetes where many teams deploy their workloads to the `default` namespace.

-Because each team has their own mesh, cross-mesh communication follows the concepts described in the [multiple meshes](#multiple-meshes) model.
+When each team has their own mesh, cross-mesh communication follows the concepts described in the [multiple meshes](#multiple-meshes) model.